 Chartwell is located on a hillside, meaning some visitors may have difficulty navigating certain areas.
 We've listed a few important points below in relation to access at Chartwell to help you plan your visit.

 A full access statement can be downloaded from our website under the facilities and access section.

 - The car park is 250 metres from the house with access via a sloping path and 24 shallow steps.
-Those visitors unable to negotiate steps should use the mobility bus, which has a manual wheelchair tailgate lift, from the car park to the front of the house.
+For those unable to negotiate steps we run a mobility bus, which has a manual wheelchair tailgate lift, from the car park to the front of the house.
 Unfortunately, the mobility bus cannot accommodate mobility scooters or electric wheelchairs.

 - Please note that the mobility bus is run by volunteers and although we try to provide this service everyday there may be days when it’s not running.
 For days when the mobility bus isn't running we do allow visitors to drive their car to the front of the house to drop off any visitors with access needs and then return to the car park to park.
 Coaches are unable to drive and drop to the house due to the size of the entrance gates.
 Please do arrive at the Visitor Centre in the car park for the most up to date information about the mobility bus.

 - For the safety of all our visitors in the case of an emergency it is necessary for us to restrict the number of wheelchairs in the house.
-We welcome two manual wheelchairs in the house at once; one upstairs and one downstairs (access to top floor is by stairs only).
+We welcome two wheelchairs in the house at once; one upstairs and one downstairs (access to top floor is by stairs only).
 Please be aware there may be a wait to use the wheelchair on the second floor if that wheelchair is already being occupied by another visitor.